rhys-edwards/flight-finder/README.md

 Trying to build the best itinerary-builder

 ## To do
+* Get autocomplete to fill textField on select
 * Turn destination into relative IATA codes on homeAirport and addDestination
 * Run through destination's IATA codes for each user and hit api for results
 * Use captured month data to request against date range for the month